LibruaryNFT/vaultopolis/README.md

 It adopts the factory pattern that each unique trading pair is deployed using the SwapPair template file, with a factory contract storing all deployed pairs.

-## To-Do

-### Testing TopShotExchange

-Build out test cases.
-Build out test scripts.
-Verify that this is all-or-nothing.
-Verify overall design and any potential attack vectors.
-3rd party audit

-### Improve TopShotExchange

-Implement better randomness if possible.
-Add filtering mechanic for tiers, such as rare, legendary, fandom, common and possibly anything needed for NFL Allday.

-### DeFi

-Create pairing of TSHOT to STFLOW - decide on pricing model - perhaps price oracle LP - Increment.fi Integration

-### LP Seeding

-After crescendo & account linking push:
-Create buying mechanic, allow people to swap moments in for cash.

-Events Emitted

-// Event emitted when an NFT is deposited access(all) event NFTDeposited(id: UInt64, from: Address)

-// Event emitted when TSHOT tokens are minted access(all) event TSHOTMinted(amount: UFix64, to: Address)

-// Event emitted when an NFT is exchanged for TSHOT access(all) event NFTExchanged(id: UInt64, to: Address)

-NFTVault
-every nft deposited puts out this emit NFTDeposited(id: nftID, from: self.owner!.address)

 ## TopShot Badges

 ### Status